 The Food Ethics Council helps find ways through controversial issues and develops tools for ethical decision-making.

 We’ve brought diverse voices around the table to find a way forward for meat, livestock and dairy.
 We’ve advocated for fair play in how businesses engage with each other and their workers, with everyone being given a fair say.
-And our Food Citizenship project explores ideas of autonomy and the idea that we are not just consumers at the end of the food chain, but participants in the food system as a whole.

 Our work includes: